Huge nuclear cost overruns push Toshiba's Westinghouse into bankruptcy

 Pittsburgh-based Westinghouse said it hopes to use bankruptcy to isolate and reorganize around its "very profitable" nuclear fuel and power plant servicing businesses from its money-losing construction operation.

-Westinghouse said in a court filing it has secured $800 million in financing from Apollo Investment Corp (AINV.O), an affiliate of Apollo Global Management (APO.N), to fund its core businesses during its reorganization.
+Westinghouse said in a court filing it has secured $800 million in financing from Apollo Investment Corp, an affiliate of Apollo Global Management, to fund its core businesses during its reorganization.

 Toshiba said it would guarantee up to $200 million of the financing for Westinghouse.
 Toshiba shares closed up 2.2 percent but have lost half their value since the nuclear problems surfaced late last year.